Skip to main content

 DDoS Protection

-In our Los Angeles, Miami, Secaucus, Kansas City, and Johor locations, we do not provide DDoS protection.
-We make no guarantees that we can keep your service online during a DDoS attack, and an attack may lead to a complete IP nullroute or complete service suspension depending on the size, frequency, and complexity.
+In our Los Angeles, Miami, Secaucus, Kansas City, and Johor locations, we offer basic DDoS protection that can tank most basic attacks.
+An attack may lead to a complete IP nullroute or complete service suspension depending on the size, frequency, and complexity.
 We will do our best to contact you if we notice that there is a problematic trend of DDoS toward your service, but this may not always be possible, especially in cases where DDoS is starting to impact our entire network.
+As of November 4th, 2025, we no longer have the ability to provision additional DDoS-Protected IPs with firewall manager in our Los Angeles, Miami, Kansas City, and Johor locations.

 DDoS Protection Add-on